FREQUENTLY ASKED QUESTIONS

 I accept email transfer (preferred), Interac debit, cash (exact change), or Visa, MasterCard, and American Express.

 Should I tip?

-I am a regulated health professional, so tipping is not necessary.
+I am a regulated health professional, and I don't accept tips.
 If you want to show your appreciation, recommending me to others is a great option.